 The Ngorongoro Conservation Area has a mild, temperate climate, although nights may sometimes get as cold as –1˚C (30˚F).
 The area experiences a dry season, from June to October, and two wet seasons: the ‘short’ rains are from October to November, while the ‘long’ rains are from March to May.
 Whatever the season, rainfall typically is experienced in the form of afternoon showers and thunder – it is unusual for it to rain continuously throughout the day.
-The crater never gets very hot during the day, while the crater rim gets cold and can freeze at night.
+The crater stays cool during the day, while the crater rim can get so cold it can freeze at night.
 Warm clothing for early morning game drives is essential.

 - Dry season: June to October

 - Peak of wet season: February to April